MSaidD/STM32-Driver-series/README.md

-I wish, It's beneficial for everyone who need this libs msaidarici@gmail.com for communication
+I wish, It's beneficial for everyone who need this libs.